coffee beans

 Ratios are expressed as something like 1:16 but what does that actually mean?

 Whistle-stop math tour coming up: Coffee ratios work by splitting up your whole drink into equal parts.
-So, in the case of a 1:16 ratio – it would split into 17 parts.
+So, in the case of a 1:16 ratio – it would be split into 17 parts.
 One of those parts will be coffee (the first number) and 16 will be water (the second number).

 If you spend some time searching the internet for the perfect French press ratio – or golden ratio – you will find very different answers.
 So, you may need to experiment to find exactly what works for you.